EdwardChanCH/Project-Ornithophobia/README.md

 * Visual effects

 Game Lore:
-"In the year 1984, a tech company called "SKYNEST" started selling drones to governments across the globe.
+> "In the year 1984, a tech company called "SKYNEST" started selling drones to governments across the globe.
-Formally known as "Bipedal Intelligent Reconnaissance Devices", these drones actively monitor each citizen to deter terrorism, and to protect those in power.
+> Formally known as "Bipedal Intelligent Reconnaissance Devices", these drones actively monitor each citizen to deter terrorism, and to protect those in power.
-One day, SKYNEST's system determined that the existence of lower-class citizens is too much risk for a protest, and indiscriminately pecked on the poor.
+> One day, SKYNEST's system determined that the existence of lower-class citizens was too much risk for a protest, and indiscriminately pecked on the poor.
-You, as a professionally broke window cleaner, fights for your life with your watery arsenal."
+> You, as a professionally broke window cleaner, fight for your life with your watery arsenal."
--Chun Ho Chan, Edward
+> -Chun Ho Chan, Edward

 **Thank you for playing our game!**